 And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness [righteous deeds] of saints.
 (Revelation 19:8)

 And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.
 (Revelation 19:14)

-For those who overcome demonic pressures and temptations of the last days there are valuable attributes of character that are gained as through Christ we conquer the adversary.
+For those who overcome the demonic pressures and temptations of the last days, there are valuable attributes of character that are gained as through Christ we conquer the adversary.

-Faith in God is increased in us as we have to depend on the Lord in the midst of the evil and complexities in which we are attempting to serve the Lord.
+- Our faith in God is increased as we are forced to depend on the Lord in the midst of the evil and complexities in which we are attempting to serve the Lord.